LiMingxiangmath/limxmath.github.io/about.md

 ## Publications

-- Mingxiang Li, Obstructions to prescribed Q-curvature of complete conformal metrics on $\mathbb{R}^n$, Rev. Mat.
-Iberoam.
-42 (2026), no. 1, pp. 75–94.
+- Mingxiang Li, Obstructions to prescribed Q-curvature of complete conformal metrics on $\mathbb{R}^n$, **Rev. Mat.
+Iberoam.** 42 (2026), no. 1, pp. 75–94.
-- Mingxiang Li, Xingwang Xu, On positivity of the Q-curvatures of conformal metrics, J. Funct.
+- Mingxiang Li, Xingwang Xu, On positivity of the $Q$-curvatures of conformal metrics, J. Funct.
 Anal.
 289 (2025), no. 8, Paper No. 111011, 23 pp.
 - Mingxiang Li, Asymptotic behavior of conformal metrics with null Q-curvature, J. Geom.
 Anal.
 35 (2025), no. 5, Paper No. 145.
 - Mingxiang Li, Juncheng Wei, A remark on the Case-Gursky-Vetois identity and its applications, Proc.
 Amer.
 Math.
 Soc.
 153 (2025), no. 08, 3417–3430.
 - Yuxin Ge, Mingxiang Li, Zhao Lian, A new invariant on 3-dimensional manifolds and applications, Commun.
 Contemp.
 Math.
 27 (2025), no. 5, 2450036.